MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-arc.md

 ms.collection: GDPR
 ---

-# Supporting your GDPR program with Accountability Readiness Checklists
+# Support your GDPR program with Accountability Readiness Checklists

 The General Data Protection Regulation (GDPR) introduces new rules for organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data for EU residents no matter where you or your enterprise are located.
-Additional details can be found in the [GDPR Summary topic](gdpr.md).
+Additional details are in the [GDPR Summary topic](gdpr.md).

 ## Accountability Readiness Checklists

 Accountability readiness checklists are provided to conveniently access information you may need to support the GDPR when using Microsoft products and services.
-The checklist lists potential obligations you may have under the GDPR, and points you to information that you can use to support your organizations’ compliance.
+The checklist lists potential obligations you may have under the GDPR, and points you to information that you can use to support your organizations’ compliance. <br>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWs1RP]